Contact Us

 Purification would likely be performed throughout this process many times to keep entanglement quality high, and this process of EEG and swapping would be performed many times so that Alice and Bob share multiple entangled pairs instead of just one entangled pair.

-How Entanglement-based Advanced Secure Networks Perform Quantum Secure Communication
+How Entanglement-based Quantum Networks Perform Quantum Secure Communication

 Entanglement-based key generation